Plattar/plattar-ios-sdk/README.md

 ### About

+_Plattar is the Augmented Reality platform for product experiences._ Plattar’s simple AR creator, iOS and Android apps, 3D web viewers, developer-friendly SDKs & APIs empower brands to build amazing experiences that put virtual products directly into your customers hands.

-Plattar is an Augmented Reality Content Management System (CMS).
-The Plattar SDK allows developers to add the Plattar UI and 3D Rendering into existing IOS applications.
-Adding content/interactions will still need to go through the CMS.
+- The Plattar SDK for iOS lets you embed Plattar AR UI and 3D Rendering direct into your own apps and supports ARKit out of the box.
+- Use the Plattar [Experience Builder](https://www.plattar.com/) to curate and enrich 3D content, and build and deploy updates direct to your SDK powered app.
+- Create 3D content once and also deliver it dynamically to Plattar [3D Viewers](https://www.plattar.com/product) that can be embedded on your website.

+3D content, rich media and interactions are created in the web based [Experience Builder](https://www.plattar.com/).
+Free trials are available at [plattar.com](https://www.plattar.com/).

 This Plattar Project will compile and run without modifications and uses a sample application from the Plattar Staging Server which is an environment used for testing latest dev code.